Close Menu

 HIRE US FOR OUR YEARS OF EXPERIENCE

-In the past 30 years, we have won millions of dollars in ongoing and past due due benefits for our clients.
+In the past 30 years, we have won millions of dollars in ongoing and past due SSDI benefits for our clients.
 If you want to win benefits for you mental condition, then you need to hire an attorney with the experience to win your case.
-Also, you need a lawyer to prove to the SSA that you deserve SSD benefits under their rules.
-Contact us today and we will help you using the Part B rules.
+Also, you need a lawyer to prove to the SSA that you deserve disability benefits under their rules.
+Contact us today and we will help you use the Part B rules to prove your case.

-If you want to learn more about Cannon Disability then read our About Us page.
+If you want to learn about our attorneys and staff then read our About Us page.
 For instance, Andria Summers can help you with your Medicare plan.
 She has also won thousands of SSD cases.
-Dianna Cannon has been helping clients win benefits for thirty years.
-Brett Bunkall also has years of legal experience helping people obtain their SSI and SSD benefits.
+Dianna Cannon has been helping clients win disability benefits for thirty years.
+Brett Bunkall also has years of legal experience helping people obtain their SSI and SSDI benefits.
 We are experts.
 You can trust us to help you win SSD benefits for mental illness.

 In the past 30 years, we have won over 20,000 SSDI and SSI cases for our clients.
 Also, we help our clients chose the best Medicare benefits for their situation.
 Our lawyers and staff can help you apply for benefits using the SSA’s website.